MFA Film Programs | Masters in Film & Video Productions

 Why Earn an MFA Film?

-Film studies graduate programs teach students to use tools such as literary theory, philosophy and social science to analyze cinema.
-A graduate school for film studies may offer specializations including aesthetics, historiography, world film, American film and European film.
+An MFA in Film, or Masters in Film, applies to the fields of television studies, film production, and film director.
+MFA film programs teach students to use tools such as literary theory, philosophy and social science to analyze cinema.
+A masters in film program may offer specializations including aesthetics, historiography, world film, American film and European film.

-Some film studies graduate programs may be sponsored by humanities departments, or through a film school or film departments.
-Because of this, prerequisites for admission can vary greatly.
-Some programs may require proficiency in a foreign language, while others may require a film studies undergraduate degree or related coursework for enrollment.
+Some MFA Film programs may be sponsored by humanities departments, or through a film school or film departments.
+Prerequisites for admission can vary greatly.
+Some programs may require proficiency in a foreign language.
+Other programs may require a film studies undergraduate degree or related coursework for enrollment.
 Students should check their programs of interest to determine the prerequisites they must meet.

 The standard film studies educational approach focuses on a conglomeration of subjects in communication, art, and media technology.
 Students learn all aspects of movie making including acting, screenwriting, and editing.
 The curriculum gives students education in many areas including:

 - Digital editing

 The Accreditation Council for Film Studies Education must accredit educational programs.
 Students should also be aware of class availability online.
 Many schools such as Stanford University offer a masters in film studies.
 Other schools such The Art Institute, Full Sail University, and the University of Iowa offer film studies online as well.

 masters in film studies might lead to one of the following careers:

 - Special effects advisor

 Industries populated by graduates of this program include but are not limited to entertainment, music, art and film.